 HTTP streaming does not maintain a persistent connection.
 Video is delivered by a series of HTTP requests from the player that is controlled by manifest files.
 Video is broken up into a series of smaller files (called segments or fragments) that are cached in the network to reach large scale.
 Protection is applied when files are packaged into the smaller fragments or segments.

 Adobe Media Server supports two HTTP file formats: HLS for iOS devices and HDS for Flash Player compatible devices.
-HTTP streaming is optimized for mobile delivery because of its caching features.
+HTTP streaming is optimised for mobile delivery because of its caching features.

 What's the difference between HLS and HDS?